Texas Tech University

 Books

-Steve is the author Procedural Habits: The Rhetoric of Videogames as Embodied Practice (Routledge, Fall 2017).
+Steve is the author of Procedural Habits: The Rhetoric of Videogames as Embodied Practice (Routledge, Fall 2017).
 This book explores philosophical and rhetorical conceptions of habit (hexis) as a lens to analyze the increasing alignment of habit and rhetoric in videogames, gamification, and algorithmic cultures in the present moment.

 With Jared S. Colton, Steve published Rhetoric, Technology, and the Virtues (Utah State University Press, Fall 2018), which engages past and contemporary approaches to virtue ethics for theorizing the rhetoric of social media.